Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, service frequency stands at 458 trips per day across all routes, amounting to approximately 188 weekly trips per individual stop.
+Transport accessibility is rated as good, with residents typically located 328 meters from the nearest stop.
+Service frequency averages 458 trips per day across all routes, equating to approximately 188 weekly trips per individual stop.

 Frequently Asked Questions - Transport